racket/rhombus/enforestation/0000-enforestation.md

 ## Identifier transformers

-The Rhombus expander checks an identifier's binding for a transformer when the identifier is at the start of a group or when it starts an expression or pattern in other forms.
-An identifier is bound to a transformer using Racket's binding machinery (`define-syntax`, etc.), but not to just a procedure.
-Instead, for the binding to serve as a Rhombus expander, the compile-time value must instantiate a structure type or implement a suitable structure-type property that is provided by the Rhombus expander.
+The Rhombus expander checks an identifier's mapping for a transformer when the identifier is at the start of a group or when it starts an expression or binding in other forms.
+An identifier is bound to a transformer using Racket's mapping machinery (`define-syntax`, etc.), but not to just a procedure.
+Instead, for the mapping to serve as a Rhombus expander, the compile-time value must instantiate a structure type or implement a suitable structure-type property that is provided by the Rhombus expander.